JavaScriptonit/myselfRep/Docker/Courses/Docker and Kubernetes: The Complete Guide/lesson-14.md

      * [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

 2. Path to production:
-   1. Create
+   1. Create config files for each service and deployment
-   2. Test
+   2. Test locally on minikube
-   3. Create
+   3. Create a GitHub/Travis flow to build images and deploy
-   4. Deploy
+   4. Deploy app to a cloud provider

 3.